 Now we have a first draft, we must redraft it to refine it.

 Once you have a first draft you can begin the drafting process.
 When you redraft a creative, you are trying to remove the aspects of your narrative that don’t work, and develop those parts that are effective.
 Your second, third, and, even, fourth drafts should be developing your characters, refining the plot, clarifying your structure, and improving style.
-It is during this process that you develop the thematic connections to module.
+It is during this process that you develop the thematic connections to the Module.

-Incorporating discovery is a hard step, but BOSTES provide guidance in their syllabus document.
-The syllabus outline defines discovery and presents examples of the processes of discovery BOSTES want students to focus on.
-For example, BOSTES states that “[d]iscovery can encompass the experience of discovering something for the first time or rediscovering something that has been lost, forgotten or concealed,” and that “[d]iscoveries and discovering can offer new understandings and renewed perceptions of ourselves and others.”
+Incorporating discovery is a hard step, but NESA provide guidance in their syllabus document.
+The syllabus outline defines discovery and presents examples of the processes of discovery NESA want students to focus on.
+For example, NESA states that “[d]iscovery can encompass the experience of discovering something for the first time or rediscovering something that has been lost, forgotten or concealed,” and that “[d]iscoveries and discovering can offer new understandings and renewed perceptions of ourselves and others.”
 You can use these two points or anything else from the rubric to develop the theme of discovery in your narrative.
 Let’s return to our narrative about Robin to see how.